 After incubation, the viable microorganism colonies were counted, and data recorded.
 From the sample and control dishes, log and percent reductions were calculated.

 The results from this study showed that for every type of bacteria, fungi, and spore tested, a reduction of at least 90% was seen.
-Meaning that from the viable bacteria which infected the sole of a shoe, the FSS was able to destroy, at its lowest time interval and toughest organism, 90% of the microorganism.
-It kills Candida auris at 5.16 log in 10 seconds is a 99.999% reduction, which is very difficult and unheard of from any other product.
+Meaning that from the viable bacteria which infected the sole of a shoe, the Shoe Sanitizing Station was able to destroy, at its lowest time interval and toughest organism, 90% of the microorganism.
+It kills Candida auris at 5.16 log, or 99.999% in 10 seconds, which is very difficult and unheard of from any other product.

 Why is this study important?
 Because floors matter!
 Floors are a probable source of infection transmission.
 In the study by Abhishek Deshpande, MD, Ph.D., and colleagues, researchers cultured 318-floor sites from 159 patient rooms (two sites per room) in five Cleveland-area hospitals.